ttdyce/NHentai-NHViewer/README.md

 ## Features

-- For **GitHub Sponsors**
-  - Exclusive Proxy to unblock nhentai for some regions
 - Collection system
   - Add / remove comic from Favorite / Read later / History
   - Backup collection content to desktop (by scanning QRCode with [NHV-Backup, Java program](https://github.com/ttdyce/NHV-Backup))